How to invest in the metaverse

 A riskier investment opportunity will be in metaverse applications.
 If you think of the metaverse as like a vast virtual city in which all the amenities of a physical city exist in digital form, then metaverse applications are like some of the specialist shops and service providers within that city.
 Not the Lego shop or top department store, but more the specialist comic book place or collectors’ emporium, etc.

-The sheer number of permutations of possible digital capabilities means that it is near impossible to say what will emerge or what will be successful.
+The sheer number of permutations of possible digital capabilities means that it is nearly impossible to say what will emerge or what will be successful.
 Just like we still can’t say for definite what will go viral in the digital world, it is nigh on impossible to say just what metaverse application might take off in the manner of a Twitter, or Tiktok or even an Angry Birds.
 This area, like many such investments, will likely provide the greatest single opportunities.
 Hard to predict, hard to identify, but with the potential for explosive adoption.
-There will be intense early-stage investment in a wide range of companies, but the failure rate is likely to be even higher than previous experiences like the dotcom bubble and the Web 2.0 round.
+There will be an intense early-stage investment in a wide range of companies, but the failure rate is likely to be even higher than in previous experiences like the dotcom bubble and the Web 2.0 round.
 Caveat emptor!

 The final thing to consider is that new entities will emerge from the early years of usage of the metaverse.
 Again, this is pure speculation, but it is reasonable to extrapolate as all of these new capabilities combine to produce usages that we can’t yet conceive of, there will be entirely new services offered to support users.
 In much the same way that people became competitive eSports stars, while others became professional World of Warcraft players trading earned digital assets for real money, the early metaverse is likely to throw up some interesting new services and professions.
 As some commentators speculated that a future online service might be the curation of your entire online footprint after your death, the early metaverse might produce similar opportunities.
 Previous patterns of development have shown that adjacent services or overlaps can adapt to new usages to produce new services, and consequently, investment opportunities.
 This might be everything from digital sightseeing buses to digital town criers, and more.
 Imagination might well be the only limitation, as any such innovations are likely to be developed and implemented faster than ever before on the back of instantaneous technological capabilities.